Sommaire de l'article

 4. Free Content and Discounts

-Accordance is available free of charge in a “Lite” version (see here).
+Accordance is available free of charge in a “Lite” version.
 For Logos, it is possible to take advantage of the “Basic” package, a free collection including resources equivalent to those of the Accordance Lite version.
 “Academic Basic” package, reserved to students and teachers, is much more generous.

 Both software tested are remarkable tools for biblical exegesis.
-Logos obtains an overall score slightly higher than Accordance (but scores are very close!).
-However, this does not mean that Logos will be the best software for any user.
+Leaving price aside, Accordance and Logos would get the same score (75 on 90).
+However, this does not mean that both software are similar.
 Indeed, each of the two software tested has its own strengths and weaknesses.
 To help one find his way around, below is a table showing all the “scores” proposed in the course of the comparative review.
 Strengths and weaknesses of each software are also summarized.

 Accordance can also effectively manage an electronic library.
-It is particularly appreciated by Semitic languages specialists and is superior in the field of textual criticism.
+It is particularly appreciated by Hebrew specialists and is superior in the field of textual criticism.
 It is the easiest to use as an active tool: with Accordance, it is easier to imagine new possibilities to explore the texts.
 The software is also fast and does not need a high-end computer to work properly.
-However, Accordance is less powerful than its competitor and does not offer such elaborate biblical databases, especially in the field of semantics.
+However, Accordance is less powerful than its competitor and does not offer such elaborate biblical databases in the field of semantics.

 Strengths and Weaknesses of Each software